 Soil Change Matters

 The International Workshop ‘Soil Change Matters’ in Bendigo, Australia, 24-27 March 2014, was convened to explore and discuss changes to soil in the Anthropocene (the era of human influence on the environment) – specifically, how our use of land and soil has affected soil quality and what policy responses are needed to ensure sustainability of the soil resource.
 The workshop brought together scientists, policy makers, land managers and other stakeholders for a forum in which over 70 separate presentations were made, ranging from the newest perspectives on soil biology to international policies for soil protection.
-The workshop program and abstracts are available here.

 |Soil connects us all – food, clothes, building materials are all produced by soil, even the water we drink is filtered by soil.
 Soil is essential for cultural enjoyment and recreation, for the arts and sports.
 It is linked both positively and negatively to human health.
 So there are many reasons to acknowledge the role played in our lives by the soil beneath our feet, a silent servant, 24/7.|